Car Brands and the Companies they Belong to

 Ford Motor Company

-Ford Motor Company is one of the most successful, popular, and profitable car manufacturers in the United States.
-It is second only to its main competitor in the country’s domestic market – General Motors.
-The company’s history began in 1903, and for over a hundred years, it has been under the continuous control of the same family.
+Ford Motor Company is one of the most successful, popular, and profitable automobile manufacturers in the United States.
+It is second only to its main competitor in the domestic market of the country – General Motors.
+The history of the company began in 1903, and for more than a hundred years, it has been under the constant control of the same family.

-Ford had divisions producing cars of various price ranges – from budget to luxury.
-These included numerous brands, such as Aston Martin, Land Rover, Lincoln, and Jaguar.
-However, after incurring losses, the manufacturer sold some of them to weather the 2008 financial crisis ultimately successfully.
+Ford included divisions producing cars of different price ranges – from budget to luxury.
+These included numerous brands such as Aston Martin, Land Rover, Lincoln, and Jaguar.
+However, after incurring losses, the manufacturer sold some of them to eventually survive the financial crisis of 2008 successfully.

-• Ford – the flagship brand of the namesake company.
-It produces passenger cars, buses, tractors, and military transport.
+• Ford is the flagship brand of the company of the same name.
+It produces cars, buses, tractors, and military vehicles.

-• Lincoln – a division that manufactures luxury cars.
+• Lincoln is a division that produces luxury cars.
 Its products are popular not only in America but also on other continents.

-• Troller – a Brazilian manufacturer of off-road vehicles.
-It closed its factory in 2021 and was liquidated.
+• Troller is a Brazilian manufacturer of SUVs.
+In 2021, it closed its factory and was liquidated.

 European Automobile Concerns

-European car manufacturers have a storied history of fierce competition and impressive collaboration.
+European automakers have a rich history of fierce competition and impressive collaboration.
 These brands have defined luxury, performance, and innovation and shaped global automotive standards.
-With their individual legacies and contributions, these European automobile giants have played pivotal roles in shaping the global automotive market.
-From luxury sedans cruising the streets of Paris and London to supercars roaring through the Italian and German countryside, European automobile concerns represent innovation, luxury, design, and history.
+With their individual legacies and contributions, these European automotive giants have played a pivotal role in shaping the global automotive market.
+From luxury sedans cruising the streets of Paris and London to supercars hurtling through the Italian and German countryside, European automobile concerns are all about innovation, luxury, design, and history.

 Volkswagen Auto Group (VAG)